Common-law marriage: United States

-In the U.S., most states have abolished common-law marriage by statute.
+In the US, most states have abolished common-law marriage by statute.
 However, common-law marriage can still be contracted in Colorado, Iowa, Kansas, Montana, Oklahoma, Rhode Island, Texas, Utah, and the District of Columbia.
 Once they meet the requirements of common-law marriage, couples in those true common-law marriages are considered legally married for all purposes and in all circumstances.

-All U.S. jurisdictions recognize common-law marriages that were validly contracted in the originating jurisdiction, although the extent to which the U.S. Constitution requires interstate marriage recognition has not been fully articulated by the Supreme Court.
+All US jurisdictions recognize common-law marriages that were validly contracted in the originating jurisdiction, although the extent to which the US Constitution requires interstate marriage recognition has not been fully articulated by the Supreme Court.
 However, absent legal registration or similar notice of the marriage, the parties to a common law marriage or their eventual heirs may have difficulty proving their relationship to be marriage.
 Some states provide for registration of an informal or common-law marriage based on the declaration of each of the spouses on a state-issued form.